Johanna Konta: 2017: Miami Open champion, Wimbledon semifinalist

-Following her Miami triumph, Konta returned to Europe and joined back-up with the British Fed Cup team as they travelled to face Romania in the World Group II Play-offs.
+Following her Miami triumph, Konta returned to Europe and joined back-up with the British Fed Cup team as they travelled to face Romania in the World Group II play-offs.
 The tie was marked by a number of incidents involving Romanian captain Ilie Năstase, culminating in him being first removed from the court and then having his accreditation revoked, effectively excluding him from the venue for the remainder of the tie, after he verbally abused Konta and British team skipper Anne Keothavong during the former's opening day singles rubber against Sorana Cîrstea.
 Konta broke down in tears over the abuse following Nastase's ejection, with play being suspended to allow her time to compose herself.
 Konta had been trailing in the second set prior to the interruption, but on resumption won five successive games to overturn the deficit and win the match, which levelled the tie at one rubber each.
 Konta subsequently lost to Simona Halep as Romania won by three rubbers to two.
 Năstase was later fined and banned for his behavior.

 In the wake of the controversial Fed Cup tie Konta returned to WTA play for the clay-court season.
 Her first event on the surface was at Stuttgart, where she was eliminated in the second round by Anastasija Sevastova.
 She also lost in the opening round in Madrid to Laura Siegemund, and the third round in Rome to Venus Williams.
-Konta was seeded seventh in the French Open, but was upset by Taiwan's Hsieh Su-wei the first round.
+Konta was seeded seventh in the French Open, but was upset by Hsieh Su-wei the first round.
 She remained yet to win a main draw match in Paris.

 Konta began the grass-court swing in Nottingham, where she was the top seed.
-She reached the final, her first at Tour level on home soil and on grass, but was upset by Donna Vekić in the title match.
+She reached the final, her first at WTA Tour-level on home soil and on grass, but was upset by Donna Vekić in the title match.
 The following week saw Konta eliminated in the second round in Birmingham.
 She then competed at the Eastbourne International.
 Following a bye into the second round, Konta beat Sorana Cîrstea, French Open champion Jeļena Ostapenko and world No. 1, Angelique Kerber, to reach the semifinals.
 She pulled out of the tournament on the morning of her semifinal because of a back injury she sustained in her quarterfinal match against Kerber, raising questions over her fitness for Wimbledon the following week.